hero media

 Patrolled

 Perhaps the Central Coast’s most popular holiday spot, Terrigal is a buzzy seaside town with a host of restaurants, bars and accommodation.
-The beach itself usually has calm and gentle waves, so it’s popular with families but during summer is filled with umbrellas and cabanas.
+The beach itself usually has calm and gentle waves, so it’s popular with families.
+During summer it is filled with umbrellas and cabanas and parking can be a headache.

-Terrigal is a scenic spot to take a beachside walk, its pathway running along the beach and across a cliff-hugging wooden boardwalk to Terrigal Haven.
+Terrigal is a scenic spot to take a beachside walk, its pathway running along the beach and around a cliff-hugging wooden boardwalk to Terrigal Haven.
 Here, kids will love fossicking in the rock pools and climbing up – and often rolling down – Terrigal Skillion, a steep headland that offers incredible views from the top.
+The Haven is also home to Terrigal Pavilion, a cool bar and restaurant that is perched on the water and perfect for an afternoon cocktail.

 14. Pearl Beach